- Oops!Something went wrong.Please try again later.

-Edwards Lifesciences Corporation’s EW third-quarter 2019 adjusted earnings per share (EPS) came in at $1.41, outpacing the Zacks Consensus Estimate by 15.6%.
-Moreover, the figure improved 31.8% year over year, primarily on growth in all businesses.
+Edwards Lifesciences Corporation’s EW third-quarter 2020 adjusted earnings per share (EPS) of 51 cents beat the Zacks Consensus Estimate by 13.3%.
+Moreover, the figure improved 8.5% year over year.

 Edwards Lifesciences Corporation Price, Consensus and EPS Surprise